 No longer will you have to worry whether your efforts are worthwhile.
 You will now have a big-picture view and an intentional plan to work from to create a low maintenance, ecologically sound, permaculture-designed homestead.

 Wondering what to do next?
-Stay tuned for articles that will explain how to plan phases of implementation (you can’t do everything at once!), and from there design specific areas for your use.
+Here’s how to plan phases of implementation (you can’t do everything at once!), and from there design specific areas for your use.
 For example, I will plan exactly what to plant in my food forest, and exactly what species of flowers to grow in my meadow.

 Would you like to learn more about using permaculture to improve the biodiversity of your garden, reduce maintenance, and increase yield?